ProAffiliateCoach/proaffiliateblog/pages/about.md

 ---
 header_feature_image: /uploads/log.jpg
-title: About this website
+title: About
-subtitle: ""
+subtitle: About this website
 permalink: /about/
 date: 2020-06-29T15:36:12.231Z
 layout: page